nwf/mcv-academic/README.md

 make en
 ```

-Note that the languages are defined within the `Makefile` and should be the same as the ones defined within the style.
+The same holds for styles too, or the combination of the two.
+Note that the languages and styles are defined within the `Makefile` and should be the same as the ones defined within the style.

 ## Customizing your CV